novas2061/Tetris/README.md

 # Room for Improvement
 - Sound effects and theme music to be added,
 - Scoring system to be added,
-- Different shapes of block (pieces) to be added.
+- Different shapes of blocks (pieces) to be added.